Serre's Tensor Construction and Moduli of Abelian Schemes: Introduction

 \section{Introduction}

 Let $R$ be a ring, possibly non-commutative, and free of finite rank over $\ZZ$.
-Let $(A,\iota)$ consist of an abelian scheme $A$ over a base $S$, and an injective ring homomorphism $\iota: R \hra \End_S(A)$ giving an $R$-action on $A$.
+Let $(A,\iota)$ be an abelian scheme $A$ over a base $S$, with an injective ring homomorphism $\iota: R \hra \End_S(A)$ giving an $R$-action on $A$.
 Take $M$ to be a projective finitely presented right $R$-module.
 Serre's tensor construction associates to this data a new abelian scheme $M\otimes_R A$ over $S$, which is characterized by its functor of points $\Sch_{/S} \rar \Ab,\ T \mapsto M\otimes_R A(T)$ (Definition \ref{serredef}).
 The map $A \mapsto M\otimes_R A$ is functorial in $A$ and $M$, and preserves many desirable properties of $A$.
 This suggests the possibility of using it to relate families of abelian schemes.
-In order to do this, we first need to equip $M\otimes_R A$ with extra structures, in particular a polarization.
+In order to do this, we first need to equip $M\otimes_R A$ with extra structures, in particular a polarization \cite{GIT,FaltingsChai} that is compatible with the $R$-action in the following sense.